Understanding Eviction Reports

 Similar Matches are NOT mistakes.
 This is to be expected, and it is how most eviction records work.

-If your applicant does have an eviction record, then there should be records listed on the report that do match your applicant.
+If your applicant does have an eviction record, then there should be records listed on the report that match your applicant.
 We recommend learning more about Nationwide vs. State or county-level reports here: Understanding Nationwide Reports

 Note: We do not have any control over the information recorded in each database.
-We return the information to you that is available in the database depending on the report you ordered, and we recommend verifying with your local guidelines for usage of reports in tenant screening, as they may vary.
+We return the information to you that is available in the database, depending on the report you ordered, and we recommend verifying with your local guidelines for usage of reports in tenant screening, as they may vary.

 Common Notices / Errors